jwharm/java-gi/website/docs/generate.md

     api project(':gio')
 }

-tasks.named('generateSources') {
+generateSources.configure {
-    girFile = 'My-Gir-File-0.0.gir'
+    namespace = 'Insert-Namespace-Here'
 }
 ```

-The `generateSources` task accepts an optional `urlPrefix` argument to set an URL that is prefixed to image links.
+Configure the Java package name, description and an URL prefix for image links in the `ModuleInfo` class in the package `io.github.jwharm.javagi.configuration` in the `BuildSrc/src/main/java` directory.

 When neccessary, you can patch the introspection data.
-To do this, create a patch class implementing `PatchSet` in the folder `buildSrc/main/java/io/github/jwharm/javagi/patches` and add a `patch = new ...Patch()` argument to the `generateSources` task.
-(See the [Gtk](https://github.com/jwharm/java-gi/blob/main/modules/gtk/build.gradle) buildfile for an example).
+To do this, create a patch class implementing `Patch` in the folder `buildSrc/main/java/io/github/jwharm/javagi/patches` and add it to the list in the `Patches` class.

 If you encounter any problems or errors, check the generated Java source code in the `java-gi/modules/{modulename}/build/generated/sources/java-gi` directory for issues.